mananyev/portfolio-performance-tracking/README.md

 This information typically includes financial and economic news, published reports, and a number of indicators.
 Gathering the required information might be time consuming and costly, and might not always be available at hand.
 This project provides a short stock market overview with a number of indicators, and allows tracking the performance of the custom portfolio.[^1]
+The data can further be used to train ML models to develop trading strategies and optimize portfolio selection.

 [^1]: Portfolio performance is, for example, available at [Yahoo!
 Finace website](https://finance.yahoo.com/about/plans/select-plan/portfolioAnalytics) only for users with a paid subscription (starting from $7.95/month for a Bronze tier).